 If you track analytics for your files, it can be tricky to determine which files are still in use and which have been deleted.
 If you’re tracking analytics over a longer time period — like a whole year — this can be even harder!

 Lucky for you, we’ve added deletion information to the File Info dialog.

 Now, you obviously won’t be able to access this dialog from the File Library (because the file has been deleted from the library).

-But if you look up analytics for a particular showcase or presentation, you’ll see a list of your Top Files for that presentation.
+But if you look up analytics for a particular presentation, you’ll see a list of your Top Files for that presentation.
 This list will include files that have been deleted, so you can still click the ‘i’ icon to open the File Info box.